 Resources: Young people

-Youth group for trans, non-binary, gender variant and/or gender questioning young people aged between 13 and 21.
+Monthly youth group for trans, non-binary, gender variant and/or gender questioning young people aged between 13 and 20.

-Bullying UK is a national website which gives advice and information to anyone who is being bullied in any way.
+Bullying UK is a national website, operated by family lives, which gives advice and information to people of any age who are being bullied.

-The Carers Centre is a local charity supporting people who care for family and friends.
-They offer expert advice, breaks from caring, emotional support and understanding.
+The Carers Centre is a local charity supporting people in Bristol and South Gloucestershire who care for family and friends.
+They offer expert advice, emotional support, telephone counselling, and understanding.
 All services are free.
 CarersLine helpline for carers also available.

 EACH is a charitable support agency for people affected by homophobia.
 It provides a UK Freephone Actionline for people affected by homophobia, giving callers the opportunity to be heard and offered help and support.
 The Actionline also provides a homophobic incident reporting line for the West of England.